niolabs/docs/docs/blocks/properties/README.md

 Some properties (the base Property property) can take any type of input while others require specific types of input.
 The IntProperty can only take integers while the SelectProperty requires a selection from a specific list.
 If your property input is filled with the incorrect type of content, your block will not configure and your service will not run.

-In the _Dynamic Fields_ block shown above, the `ShowAlertLevel` block is configured so that it will enrich the signal with three new fields, one each for danger, caution, and success.
+In the _Modifier_ block shown above, the `ShowAlertLevel` block is configured so that it will enrich the signal with three new fields, one each for danger, caution, and success.
 The structure of the fields added to the signal would look similar to the following.
 (For illustration purposes, the expressions in curly braces have not been evaluated.)

 ```python
 [